Our Farm’s History

 The vision and dream continues to grow…

 Jack and Shiela were the proud parents of four sons.
-Dan is the oldest and he is married to Marilyn (Bosgraaf) and together they have five children: Jacob, Heidi, Grace, Melanie and Benjamin.
+Dan is the oldest and he is married to Marilyn (Bosgraaf) and together they have five children: Jacob married to Kayla , Heidi married to Tim, Grace, Melanie and Benjamin.
 Then there was Brad who is married to Britanny (Cellarius) and together they have three children: Landon, Makayda, and Korra.
-A couple years later there was, Nathan, who is married to Patti (Musch).
-They have two children: Devin and Ashlyn.
+A couple years later there was, Nathan, who has two children: Devin and Ashlyn.
 The youngest of the clan is Jason married to Tawnya (Williams) and they have two children: Emmett and Emily.
 The boys all grew up picking blueberries, helping to prune (which was not their favorite job), helping the customers, packing blueberries to ship to market and sell to customers, and – I think their favorite job – mowing.
 There was plenty of that to do!
 As of 2016, there are twelve grandchildren!
 Many of the older ones are involved in helping on the farm in various ways.
-Grandma Shiela also loves to go out and pick with the grandkids when she has time just like Grandma Alice did years before.
-Sometimes more end up in their mouths than in their buckets.
+Grandma Shiela also loved to go out and pick with the grandkids when she had time just like Grandma Alice did years before.
+Sometimes more end up in their mouths than in their buckets – giving them a “blue mouth” that they couldn’t hide!
+On November 8, 2022 we were excited to welcome little Quinten DeBoer, son of Jacob and Kayla making that the beginning of our 5th Generation.
+The vision and dream continues to grow!

-Shiela’s husband Jack DeBoer passed away in 2012 but the farm continues on with the help of the sons, daughter-in-laws, and grandkids.
-We are proud to carry on the dream and vision that Ernie and Alice started over 60 years ago – Eenigenburg’s Berry Farm’s – both now in their fourth generation.
+Shiela’s husband Jack DeBoer passed away in 2012 but the farm continues on with the help of the sons, daughter-in-law, and grandkids.
+We are proud to carry on the dream and vision that Ernie and Alice started 75 years ago – Eenigenburg’s Berry Farm’s – both now in their fifth generation.

 We’re excited about the upcoming season so come out and visit us at the farm to help us keep the vision and dream going for many generations to come!